Muini/easy-ecs/readme.md

 //Instantiate your world
 const world = new World({
   // Add as much addon as you can to extend the world and engine
-  addons: [Loop, Time, Input, Renderer, SaveGame, ...],
+  addons: [Loop, Time, Input, Renderer, SaveSystem, ...],
   // Order of systems is the order of execution
   systems: [PlayerMovement, CharacterMovement, CharacterRenderer, ...]
 });